ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 ##  Domain Owner Actions {#domain-owner-actions}

-This section describes Domain Owner actions to fully implement the DMARC mechanism.
+This section describes Domain Owner actions to implement the DMARC mechanism.

 ### Publish an SPF Policy for an Aligned Domain